Isaac-Abell/Cheap-rent-near-campus-UofT-/README.md

 # Cheap-rent-near-campus-UofT-
-Finds cheap places for rent near UofT based on the user's preffered budget and walking distence
+Uses selenium and google's distance matrix API to find cheap places for rent near UofT based on the user's preffered budget and walking distence.